-Medal winners are not only inducted into their nation's history and Olympic history, but they are also honoured at the Olympic stadium of that year's tournament.
+Medal winners are not only inducted into their nation's history and Olympic history but they are also honoured at the Olympic stadium of that year's tournament.
 Their names are engraved on the walls of the stadium - allowing their legacy to be written in stone.

 9. The Three Medal Format

-In the ancient Olympics there was just one medal - gold for the winner.
+In the ancient Olympics, there was just one medal - gold for the winner.
 In the advent of the modern Olympic Games, gold, silver and bronze medals were all awarded to the top three competitors in each event.

 8. The Understated Hero in the Black Power Protest of Mexico City, 1968

 In one of the most dramatic moments in Olympic history, John Carlos and Tommie Smith made a monumental political statement, making a black power salute on the podium of the 1968 Olympic Games in Mexico.
-What is less known is that the silver medallist that day was Australian white man, Peter Norman.
+What is less known is that the silver medallist that day was an Australian white man, Peter Norman.
 He stood by the duo in solidarity while displaying a human rights badge.